Wednesday, September 18, 2024

 Like all managers, Brandon Hyde cannot control individual performances.
 It’s up to the players and the coaching staff to work things out.
 Over the course of baseball’s history, managers have taken the fall for the teams’ failures.
 Some are fair but others are not.
 That’s baseball.

-While I’m part of an online group where many members derisively call us who defend Hyde as “Hyde apologists,” I still defend him.
+While I’m part of an online Orioles fan page where many of the members derisively call us who defend Hyde as “Hyde apologists,” I still defend him.
 The accusation that he “lost the clubhouse” is absent of any evidence.
 Fans believe he should have left a pitcher in longer to achieve a personal outcome and then bemoan the slew of pitching injuries.
 To be clear, I have questioned a few of his decisions.
 But I don’t hop on the bandwagon to get him fired.

 Brandon Hyde was the American League Manager of the Year last year.
 He should have won it the year before as well.
 A manager can only operate with the personnel he is given.
 In my view, the Orioles regression this year is a result of debilitating injuries, hitters pressing and a spotty bullpen.
 This cannot and should not be pinned on Brandon Hyde.